2187Nick/thinkscript/peter_gap_rules/README.md

 Peter Gap Rule #4.
 If we are in an "DOWN" cycle on 30min and Daily.

     1. Price gaps down.
 Atleast $2.
-    2. MarketForecast breadth is roughly -1200 or lower.
+    2. Market breadth is roughly -1200 or lower.
     Potential for High of day in the 1st hour.
 Low of day after 200pm EST.